Operations Research with Engineering

 or ORWE588 INTEGER OPTIMIZATION

 The remaining 12 credits of coursework can be completed with any ORWE-labeled course not taken as core.
-Or, specialty tracks can be added in areas, for example, including: (i) operations research methodology; (ii) systems engineering; (iii) computer science; (iv) finance and economics; and (v) an existing engineering discipline that is reflected in a department name such as electrical, civil, environmental, or mining engineering.
+Or specialty tracks can be added in areas, for example, including: 1) operations research methodology, 2) systems engineering, 3) computer science, 4) finance and economics, and 5) an existing engineering discipline that is reflected in a department name such as electrical, civil, environmental, or mining engineering.

 Examples of specialty tracks from various departments across campus are given below: